I Want To...

-Applicants must be a Baltimore City resident or attend a Baltimore City school; must be 15 years old by March 31, 2016; and submit a completed application with required documentation by the provided deadline.
+Applicants must be a Baltimore City resident or attend a Baltimore City school; must be 15 years old by June 22, 2020 and submit a completed application for YouthWork and JHSJP intake form by the provided deadline.

 Where will the interview take place?

-Applicants who successfully complete the online application and submit all required documents will receive information and a formal invite to the Interview Session.
+Applicants who successfully complete the JHSJP online interest intake form and YouthWorks application and has successfully attended their verification appointment will receive information and a formal invite to the interview session with JHSJP.
 The interview will take place at 1101 E. 33rd Street Baltimore, MD 21218.